daattali/beautiful-jekyll/README.md

 Many personalization settings in `_config.yml`, such as setting your name and site's description, setting your avatar to add a little image in the navigation bar, and customizing what social media links to show in the footer

-#### Adding comments to blog posts
+#### Letting users leave comments

-If you want to enable comments on your blog posts, Beautiful Jekyll supports the [Disqus](disqus.com) comments plugin.
+If you want to enable comments on your site, Beautiful Jekyll supports the [Disqus](disqus.com) comments plugin.
 To use it, simply sign up to Disqus and add your Disqus shortname to the `disqus` parameter in the `_config.yml`.

+If the `disqus` parameter is set in the configuration file, then all blog posts will have comments turned on by default.
+To turn off comments on a particular blog post, add `comments: false` to the YAML front matter.
+If you want to add comments on the bottom of a non-blog page, add `comments: true` to the YAML front matter.

 #### Adding Google Analytics to track page views